MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 1. When creating the configuration file in a text editor, use "ProofingTools" as the Product ID, along with the appropriate Language IDs, as shown in the example.

-2. If you deploy languages from a local source (as shown in the example below), you must download the proofing tools to that source first.
-To do that, use the ODT with the configuration file, but run it in download mode.
-For more details on how to do that, see [Download the installation files for Office 365 ProPlus](overview-of-the-office-2016-deployment-tool.md#download-the-installation-files-for-office-365-proplus).
+2. If you deploy languages from a local source (as shown in the example), you must download the proofing tools to that source first.
+For more details, see [Download the installation files for Office 365 ProPlus](overview-of-the-office-2016-deployment-tool.md#download-the-installation-files-for-office-365-proplus).

 3. If you use a local source, we recommend that you use the Office CDN as a backup source for language packs and proofing tools by including the "AllowCdnFallback" attribute in the configuration file, as shown in the example.